 20. Create routines and helpful habits, such as putting away laundry the same day it is done or throwing out the recycling once per day.

 23. Under bed storage is under-utilised.
-Vacuum seal bags, under bed containers.
+Vacuum storage bags and under bed storage containers are useful for hidden storage.
 Use these spaces to store things such as winter clothes, photographs (providing it is dry and sealed), shoes, seasonal decorations.